Pulmonary Haemorrhage (Bleeding into the lung)

 Surgery

 Surgery is performed only if less invasive treatments like bronchoscopy and embolization fail to control lung bleeding.
-In such cases, removing the tumor or lesion responsible for the bleeding may be necessary to resolve the problem.
+In such cases, removing the tumour or lesion responsible for the bleeding may be necessary to resolve the problem.

-Is Pulmonary Hemorrhage Curable?
+Is Pulmonary Haemorrhage Curable?

-The cure of pulmonary hemorrhage depends on the severity of the condition, the underlying cause, and the timing of treatment.
+The cure of pulmonary haemorrhage depends on the severity of the condition, the underlying cause, and the timing of treatment.
 Patients can often recover completely if the underlying cause (such as an infection, autoimmune disease, or drug reaction) is found and treated quickly.

 Also Read: